-Great news for you and your students!
-All enrolled students of Chatom State Preschool, Chatom Elementary School, and Mt.
-View Middle School are eligible to receive a healthy breakfast and lunch at school at no charge to your household each day of the 2022-2023 school year if approved.
+All enrolled students of the Chatom State Preschool, Chatom Elementary, and Mountain View Middle School are eligible to receive a healthy breakfast and lunch at school at no charge to your household each day of the 2023-2024 school year.
 No further action is required of you.
 Your child(ren) will be able to participate in these meal programs without having to pay a fee or submit an application.
 Reimbursable meals are provided free of charge to all enrolled students.
-Milk only purchases will be available, there is a cost to the family of \$.50 per carton.
+Milk only purchases will be available at a cost to the family of .50 per carton.